RandomSearch18/a-level-project/docs/readme.md

 - I have used it in the past so know how it works and can use it easily
 - It is faster to install packages than its alternatives (e.g. `npm`), which will mean I can quickly set up a development environment on various machines

+##### daisyUI

+daisyUI is a UI libary for web development.
+It will provide ready-made styles for components like buttons, dropdowns, and switches, which should greatly help with developing the frontend because I won't have to reinvent the wheel with my own styles for very element I need.
+While I haven't used it before, I have used the tool that it's built on top of (Tailwind CSS) so it should be easy for me to install and start using it.
+Other advantages are:

+- It works with "vanilla JavaScript", which means that it doesn't depend on any specific JavaScript framwework like React or Vue
+  - This will be helpful becuase I plan on keeping my app simple by using a simple framework or no framework at all
+- d

+###### Stakeholder discussions about daisyUI

+I showed Andrew a demo of daisyUI and he liked the different components avalable, saying that it seemed easy to use.

 ---